cheerworld/WouldYouRather/README.md

 To get started developing right away:

-* install all project dependencies with `npm/yarn install`
+* install all project dependencies with `npm install/yarn add`
 * start the development server with `npm/yarn start`

 ## Data